 - Note: The apparently superior positions of the Persecutor and Savior, illustrate their intrinsic power or capacity to dominate the Victim.
 The Drama Triangle positions these two roles as top dogs compared to the Victim who is positioned as the underdog.
-Indeed, the Victim role is usually favored by the unknowing crowds in most popular novels, plays, movies and children stories.
+The Victim, underdog role is usually favored by unknowing crowds in most popular novels, plays, movies and children stories.

 The Victim corresponds to System Analysis "lower positioning".
 This is where one should be more discriminating, for Systems Analysis stipulates that the lower position is one of unsuspected strength.
-The Victim can be perceived as running the show in the Drama Triangle.
+The Victim can be indeed perceived as actually running the show in the Drama Triangle.
 Without a Victim, the two other roles hardly have reason to exist or to meet.
 They simply loose their purpose.
-Indeed, what can a Savior or Persecutor do without a Victim to justify their presence?
-Consequently as Systems Analysis would have it, the Victim wields the particular interactive power proper to the lower position.
-It practically controls the script of the play.
+Indeed, what can a helpful Savior or bullying Persecutor do without a Victim to justify their presence?
+Consequently as Systems Analysis would have it, the Victim wields the particular interactive power characteristic of a systemic low position.
+It practically controls the play's script.

 THE "YES BUT" GAME AND KARPMANN'S TRIANGLE

 To illustrate the interactive complexity revealed by the Drama Triangle, consider the well-known game of “Yes, but” (note that in T.A., names for specific games are put in quotation marks): one person initiates a discussion with another, asking for help to solve an apparently difficult problem. -“How do you think I could get better results in my field?”

 - Caution: This request could come from a Victim looking for a Savior, but all requests for help are not attempts to play “Yes, but”.